turkeyhan/Interactive_Web_Study/Week_2/Note.md

     * contain: Keeps the proportions of the element and fills the content so that it is not cut off
 * z-index: Specifies the z-order of overlapping elements
 * opacity: Set the transparency of an element

+## 3-7.
+Apply various graphic effect
+* box-shadow, text-shadow: Make a shadow of element
+* border-radius: Make a corner roundly
+* linear-gradient, radial-gradient: Apply a gradient
+* filter: Use a special effect